citp/privacy-policy-historical/a/al/all/allears.net.md

-> *The following text is extracted and transformed from the allears.net privacy policy that was archived on 2007-05-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070502053943id_/http%3A//www.allears.net/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the allears.net privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216030023id_/http%3A//www.allears.net/privacy.htm) for the most accurate reproduction.*

-# AllEarsNet -- General
+# Privacy Policy

-RYI Enterprises, LLC, owns and operates **AllEarsNet®** , which comprises **Deb's Unofficial Walt Disney World Information Guide** (WDWIG), the **ALL EARS®** weekly newsletter and its companion promotional newsletter **Ears the Deal™** , and the **Ears to Ears™** moderated forum on Yahoo.
+RYI Enterprises, LLC, (RYI) owns and operates **AllEars.net®** , which comprises **the Unofficial Walt Disney World Information Guide** , the **ALL EARS®** weekly newsletter and its companion promotional newsletter **Ears the Deal™** , and the **Ears to Ears™** moderated forum on Yahoo.

 RYI has created this **privacy statement** in order to demonstrate our firm commitment to the users' privacy.
-The following discloses the information gathering and dissemination practices for **AllEarsNet.com** **®.**
+The following discloses the information gathering and dissemination practices for **AllEars.net** **®.**

-**AllEarsNet** **®** **** **is committed to your privacy, and does not sell, exchange, or release any of your individual personal information to a third party without your express permission.**
+**AllEars.net** **®** **is committed to your privacy, and does not sell, exchange, or release any of your individual personal information to a third party.**

 **SCOPE OF POLICY**

-This Privacy Policy applies only to **AllEarsNet** **®**.
+This Privacy Policy applies only to **AllEars.net** **®**.
 This privacy policy does not apply to other companies' or organizations' websites that you may link to.
 You should carefully review the Privacy Policy of other websites to determine how they treat personal information.

 **INFORMATION AUTOMATICALLY COLLECTED AND STORED**

 When you browse through any web site, certain personal information about you can be collected.
 Like most standard web site servers we use log files.
 We automatically collect and temporarily store information about your visit.
 We use this information for statistical purposes and to help us make our site more useful to visitors.
 The data collected may include Internet protocol (IP) addresses, domain name, browser type, Internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks.
 This data is used to analyze trends, administer the site, track user’s movement in the aggregate, and gather broad demographic information for aggregate use.
-Your IP number is visible to most of the websites that you visit. **AllEarsNet** **®** may use IP numbers to help diagnose problems with our servers and to administer our Web site.
+Your IP number is visible to most of the websites that you visit. **AllEars.net** **®** may use IP numbers to help diagnose problems with our servers and to administer our Web site.

-**AllEarsNet** **®** utilizes **[mailermailer.com](http://mailermailer.com/)** for newsletter ( **ALL EARS** **®** **** and **Ears the Deal** ™) distribution, and **[ad-rotator.com](http://ad-rotator.com/)** for banner ad programs.
+**AllEars.net** **®** utilizes **a number of outside vendors to operate portions of the website and/or newsletter.
+For instance,[mailermailer.com](http://mailermailer.com/)** is used for newsletter ( **ALL EARS** **®** **** and **Ears the Deal** ™) distribution, and **[adspeed.com](http://adspeed.com/)** for banner ad programs.
 Please see those sites for their privacy information.

 **PERSONALLY PROVIDED INFORMATION**